 After water, tea is the second most consumed beverage in the world.
 However, in the United States we are loyal coffee drinkers.
-That’s why it is so difficult for those of us with Lyme Disease to give up coffee when the time comes.
+That's why it's so difficult for those of us with Lyme Disease to give up coffee when the time comes.
 The Lyme Diet, like many other anti-inflammatory diet protocols, advises against coffee due to the caffeine.
 The good thing is that after you shake the addiction tea is a lovely substitute.

 Like coffee, tea is inexpensive, easy to brew, and warms your insides.
 I start every day with a cup and usually brew another during the mid-day adrenal crash.
 Sometimes I even have a calming cup before bed.
 These are my personal favorites:

 My go to tea, because it is always caffeine-free.
 Here are some great options:

 1. Trader Joe's Organic Chamomile Herbal Tea